 With effect from 1 January 2020, Section 110 companies are now within the scope of Irish transfer pricing rules although helpfully, the rules provide that profit participating notes and loans are specifically outside the scope of transfer pricing.
-As Section 110 companies are already subject to an arm's length requirement, this change should have limited impact.
-The main implication for Section 110 companies will be additional documentation requirements for related party transactions.
+Section 110 companies have always been subject to an arm's length requirement, but from 2020, they also need to meet transfer pricing documentation requirements for certain related party transactions.